 Stephen Foster Folk Culture Center State Park is located within the Northern Physiographic Zone of the state.
-Two topographic regions meet near Stephen Foster, the Gulf Coastal Lowlands and the Northern Highlands.
+Two topographic regions meet near Stephen Foster, the Ocala Karst District and the Okefenokee Basin District.
 A topographic break called the Cody Scarp separates the two regions.
-In certain places, the Gulf Coastal Lowlands extend into the Northern Highlands along major rivers and streams; here they are called the River Valley Lowlands (Ceryak et al. 1983).
-The lower elevations in the park are located in this River Valley Lowlands region, while the higher elevations are part of the Northern Highlands.
+In certain places, the Ocala Karst District extends into the Okefenokee Basin District along major rivers and streams.
+The lower elevations in the park are located in the river valley lowlands, while the higher elevations are part of the Okefenokee Basin District.